On elementary estimates for the partition function: Abstract

 \section{Abstract}

-In this paper, we obtain upper and lower bounds for the partition function $p(n)$ by using an elementary geometric inequality in Euclidean space and generalize the method to generalizations of the partition function.
+In this paper, we obtain upper and lower bounds for the partition function $p(n)$ by using an elementary geometric inequality in Euclidean space, and we extend the method to generalizations of the partition function.